L-Nash/Project_4/README.md

 Isabella Taylor, Leah Nash, Sandra Braun, Valerie Grannemann-Barber

 ## Background:
 Diabetes is a medical condition where the body is unable make enough insulin to clear glucose from the bloodstream.
-This results in increased glucose levels that can seriously effcect a person's health.
+This results in increased glucose levels that can seriously affect a person's health.
 Diabetes can cause heart problems, kidney damage or hearing problems.
-According to the Centers for Disease Control, it is the eight leading cause of death in the United States.
-Additionally, the diabetes population has moree than doubleed in the last 20 years and currently over 37 million people in the United States have the condition.
+According to the Centers for Disease Control, it is the eighth leading cause of death in the United States.
+Additionally, the diabetes population has more than doubled in the last 20 years and currently over 37 million people in the United States have the condition.

 There are interventions that can improve the condition, but about 20% of people do not realize that they have it.
-This is espcially the case with prediabetes, which is just before the onset of diabetes and often doesn't have any symptons.
-However, if we could determine how suspetible a person is to getting diabetes or prediabetes early on, medical professionals would have the opportunity to help patients change their trajectory.
+This is especially the case with prediabetes, which is just before the onset of diabetes and often doesn't have any symptoms.
+However, if we could determine how susceptable a person is to getting diabetes or prediabetes early on, medical professionals would have the opportunity to help patients change their trajectory.
 In the long run, being able to make these predictions could improve a patient's quality of life and also reduce healthcare costs.
-We wanted to take on this chanllenge and set out to build a machine learning model that can predict diabetes and prediabetes.
+We wanted to take on this challenge and set out to build a machine learning model that can predict diabetes and prediabetes.

 ## Data Source:
 Our data was sourced from Kaggle.
-The "Diabetes Health Indicators Dataset Notebook" is a subset of a larger dataset from Behavioral Risk Factor Surveillance System(BRFSS).
-BRFSS conducts over 400,000 surveys each year and the resulting dataset includes participant responses to hundreds of health related questions.
-Our reduced dataset has 22 variables ranging from high blood pressure to BMI to Education (full list below), and we used Diabetes_012 as our target variable.
-Diabetes_012 has has three distinct classes: "0"= no diabetes, "1" - prediabetes, "2" -diabetes.
+The "Diabetes Health Indicators Dataset Notebook" is a subset of a larger dataset from Behavioral Risk Factor Surveillance System (BRFSS).
+BRFSS conducts over 400,000 surveys each year and the resulting dataset includes participant responses to hundreds of health-related questions.
+Our reduced dataset has 22 variables ranging from high blood pressure to BMI to Education (full list below), and we used 'Diabetes_012' as our target variable.
+'Diabetes_012' has three distinct classes: "0"= no diabetes, "1" - prediabetes, "2" -diabetes.

 Dataset: https://www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset

 Variables:
-Diabetes_012
+* Diabetes_012
-HighBP
+* HighBP
-HighChol
+* HighChol
-CholCheck
+* CholCheck
-BMI
+* BMI
-Smoker
+* Smoker
-Stroke
+* Stroke
-HeartDiseaseorAttack
+* HeartDiseaseorAttack
-PhysActivity
+* PhysActivity
-Fruits
+* Fruits
-Veggies
+* Veggies
-HvyAlcoholConsump
+* HvyAlcoholConsump
-AnyHealthcare
+* AnyHealthcare
-NoDocbcCost
+* NoDocbcCost
-GenHlth
+* GenHlth
-MentHlth
+* MentHlth
-PhysHlth
+* PhysHlth
-DiffWalk
+* DiffWalk
-Sex
+* Sex
-Age
+* Age
-Education
+* Education
-Income
+* Income

 ## Process Overview:
 To begin, we imported the data using Spark and explored the dataset.
 We used Sparksql queries to understand the distribution of the classes by age, education, income, etc. We then transitioned from using a Spark dataframe to a Pandas dataframe which allowed us to further review the data.
 At the time, we felt the dataset did not require cleaning so we moved forward with constructing machine learning models.

-We each built and tested several models, a general breakdown of the types are listed below:
+We each built and tested several models; a general breakdown of the types is listed below:

     Logistic Regression: Sandra, Leah, Valerie
     Random Forrest: Isabella
     Neural Networks: Valerie, Isabella

 We experimented with different configurations, creating a new target by combining features and also extracting classes from the target.
 Ultimately, we chose the models that performed the best to feature in our final notebook.
-A descripton of each is listed in the steps below:
+A description of each is listed in the steps below:

 1. Random Forest Model on Original Data:
-Although this model had high accuracy, it didn't do a good job of predicing pre-diabetes.
-However, we were able to extract the feature importances which helped us to better understand the data.
+Although this model had high accuracy, it didn't do a good job of predicting prediabetes.
+However, we were able to extract the feature importance which helped us to better understand the data.
 ![feature importance graph](/Images/FeagureImportances.png)

 ![Random Forrest confusion matrix](/Images/RandomForrestCofusion.png)